FernandaFranco/170-study-guide/topics_review.md

 # Components of a HTTP request?

+#### Headers

+Name-value pairs sent in plain text.
+Allows the client to send additional info about the client itself and the resource to be fetched.
+Some useful headers are Host, Accept-Language, User-Agent and Connection;

+#### Method

-Method: tells the server what action to perform on a resource.
-GET/POST etc
+Tells the server what action to perform on a resource.
+GET/POST etc;

 # Components of a HTTP response?

-Status:
+#### Headers

+Name-value pairs sent in plain text.
+Allows the server to send additional info with response;

+#### Status

 # Components of a URL: